murphymv/semEff/README.md

 ## References

-  - Lefcheck, J. S. (2016). piecewiseSEM: Piecewise structural equation modelling in r for ecology, evolution, and systematics. *Methods in Ecology and Evolution*, **7**(5), 573–579. <https://doi.org/f8s8rb>
+  - Lefcheck, J. S. (2016). piecewiseSEM: Piecewise structural equation modelling in R for ecology, evolution, and systematics. *Methods in Ecology and Evolution*, **7**(5), 573–579. <https://doi.org/f8s8rb>
   - Shipley, B. (2000).
 A New Inferential Test for Path Models Based on Directed Acyclic Graphs. *Structural Equation Modeling: A